Christopher Tin: Other positions

 Tin is Honorary Artistic Director of the United Nations Chamber Music Society, Honorary President of the International Choral Festival Wales, and is a patron of El Sistema France.
 He is also an honorary board member of the Chinese American Museum DC.

+Personal life

+Tin married Dyna Kau in 2013 and they have a daughter together, Penelope Rose, who was born in 2018.